-The right to use the asset is initially measured at cost.
-The right to use an asset is measured at cost and is included in Property and equipment.
-The depreciation period corresponds to the useful life of the asset or the useful life of the right of use.
+The right to use the asset is initially measured at cost and is included in Property and equipment.
+The depreciation period corresponds to the useful life of the asset or the lease term, if shorter.
 The residual value of the right of use is tested for impairment.